 Alex During the American Civil War 1861-1865

 The government erected a general hospital near the site of Camp Carrington, a wheat field on the Barlow farm “at the upper end” of Gallipolis in 1862, and maintained it until the close of the war.
-At greatest capacity the hospital had 4,000 patients tended by military staff and people from Gallipolis.
-[Source: History of Gallia County, 1882, Hardesty Publishing]
+At its greatest capacity, the hospital had 4,000 patients tended by military staff and people from Gallipolis.4

-This might be a bit exagerated as another source indicates that the hospital was “equipped with 350 beds, at its peak, the hospital treated 769 soldiers at a single time.”
-A historical marker has been erected for the “U.S. Army General Hospital” in Gallipolis, Gallia County, Ohio.
+This might be a bit exaggerated as another source indicates that the hospital was “equipped with 350 beds, at its peak, the hospital treated 769 soldiers at a single time.”5 A historical marker has been erected for the “U.S. Army General Hospital” in Gallipolis, Gallia County, Ohio.6

 A federal bounty of $100.00 was paid for all volunteers or regulars enlisting for three years and serving at least two years or to the end of the war.
 This $100.00 bonus was paid at discharge only.